matthijscox/Blog/pages/2022-07-30-embedding.md

 * `-o file-name` (Link option, usually).
 Use file-name as the name of the file produced by g++ (usually, this is an executable file).
 * `-l[library-name]` (Link option).
-Link in the specified library.
-See above.
-(Link option).
+Link in the specified library, for example `-ljulia` for libjulia.dll.
 * `-L[/path/to/shared-libraries] -l[library-name]` (Link option).
-Link in the specified library, like julia.dll, from a given folder.
+Link in the specified library from a given folder.

 ## Create a Julia package